 Economic fluctuations tend to play out cyclically, affecting businesses, individual markets and investments with their every movement.
 Startups offer a way of diversifying towards a longer-term investment approach.

 Realising the management team’s planned exit may take upwards of five years or even a decade.
 Playing the long game with startups, while your other investments march to the macroeconomic beat of the day, allows you to diversify the timeframe of your investments.

 And this is important to understand, as diversification isn’t just about asset types.
-It’s about adding variety in every sense to your investment portfolio - and therefore, assuming you choose your startups wisely, your investment could bring added security, longevity and growth to your portfolio.
+It’s about adding variety in every sense to your investment portfolio via an effective portfolio diversification strategy.
+Therefore, assuming you choose your startups wisely, your investment could bring added security, longevity and growth to your portfolio.

 Easy to access

 While investing in startups means lots of upfront research into specific opportunities, many would argue it requires less specialist knowledge when compared to the likes of stock market investment, for example.
 Clearly, some experience of what makes businesses successful is useful - so too is a willingness to accept the high risk, high reward nature of startup investment - but as an asset class, it is relatively easy to get started.